 Receiver

-For this exercise, the Power Control is not activated, therefore you do not need to fill in any information about the Interfering link receiver.
+For this exercise, the Power Control is not activated, therefore there is no need to fill in any information about the Interfering link receiver.

 Positioning of the ILT vs ILR

 Positioning of the ILT vs ILR is similar to positioning VLT vs VLR as described in Section 3.2.5.

-It is required when the power control in the interfering link is simulated.
-In case the geometry of your scenario is depend on the position of the ILR (for instance ILR being at the center of the ILT distribution, or the victim link being fixed with respect to the ILR), it is also important to set it.
+This is required when the power control in the interfering link is simulated.
+It is also important to set it in case the geometry of the scenario is dependant on the position of the ILR (for instance ILR being at the center of the ILT distribution, or the victim link being fixed with respect to the ILR),

 Positioning of the VLR vs ILT